MizuGreg/LLMs-Play-Textual-Games/README.md

 # TODO

+- [x] Establish rudimental pipeline for playing a game
-- [ ] Figure out model context and feed it continuously
+- [ ] Figure out model context and feed it continuously (do we really need this?)
+- [ ] Implement draft of self-evaluation during play
-- [ ] Establish rudimental pipeline for playing a game
+- [ ] Implement draft of self-prompting during play
-- [ ] Establish training pipelin
+- [ ] Establish training pipeline
 - [ ] Establish evaluation pipeline
 - [ ] Substitute all security-sensitive tokens with new ones